DavidCradock/X/README.md

 - Implement Menu to GUI.
 - Implement Tab and TabContainer to GUI.
 - Implement Taskbar to GUI.
-- Create 2D sprite rendering
+- Work on C2DEntityComplex of 2D sprite rendering
 - Rewrite joy part of input
 - Remove and replace glm with own code?
 - Add padding to vector classes and test speed increase
+- Add the ability to be able to add newlines to the text scroll GUI object.